sudiptasish/opentracing-lite/README.md

 ## Schema less
 Opentracing-LiTE does not have a schema on it's own.
 It does not enforce it either.
 It relies on the format defined by the developer.
 There are few reasons for that.
 Main reason being, it always tries to be developer-friendly.
 A developer who used to see the logs in the plain text format, should not be forced to switch to a different format, like xml of json.
 As it may hinder the visibility.

 Opentracing-LiTE, on the other side give developers the freedom to choose the schema and/or format thet want to define, and start logging in prescribed format.

-However, note that schema enforcement may come in a later version.
+## Easy segregation of log and span
+It enables easy segregation of **log** and **span** data, by redirecting them to different log files.
+The regular log data, which is mainly in plain text format, can be sent to **splunk** which is the most efficient log aggregator tool as of today.
+The span data, which gets generated in **json** format, can be sent to other storage (e.g., **elasticsearch**) where they can be indexed and queried later to view span graph.
+That is another reason as to why opentracing-lite is schema less today.

 ## Libraries for popular framework
 It provides the ready-made libraries for popular framework.